apache/couchdb-fauxton/assets/fonts/README.md

 Don't forget to update `fontcustom.yml` with the correct paths where it says `PUT_YOUR_PATH_HERE`.

-From there, you can run the command `$ fontcustom compile` to compile the svgs located in the ./icons directory into updated fauxtonicon font files.
+From there, you can run the command `$ bundle exec fontcustom compile` to compile the svgs located in the ./icons directory into updated fauxtonicon font files.

 It's setup to generate the following
 - an `icons.less` file [LOCAL_COUCHDB_REPO]/src/couchdb-fauxton/assets/less